Volunteer Work Abroad – KNYV1

-1. To assist children who are unable to pay school fees & medical expenses
+1. Assist children who are unable to pay school fees & medical expenses

-2. To restore hope to the helpless through counselling & funding to the children
+2. Restore hope to the helpless through counselling & funding to the children

-3. To offer training for the benefit of the children
+3. Offer training for the benefit of the children

-4. To offer assistance to those suffering from HIV/AIDS
+4. Offer assistance to those suffering from HIV/AIDS

 5. Fight stigma & discrimination

-6. To exert maximum effort towards relief for the people
+6. Exert maximum effort towards relief for the people

-7. To empower young women and men through literacy campaigns as a means towards gender equality
+7. Empower young women and men through literacy campaigns as a means towards gender equality

-8. To fund an individualized sports program for abused children, widows, and step-children
+8. Fund an individualized sports program for abused children, widows, and step-children

-9. To establish an endowment fund to receive donations, gifts & other assistance for the poor people
+9. Establish an endowment fund to receive donations, gifts & other assistance for the poor people

 Itinerary Volunteer Work Abroad

 Once you have your luggage, and have gone through the exit door, you will see your driver holding a sign with your name on it.
 There are ATM machines at the airport so you can withdraw some local currency.
 10,000 Kenya shillings is approximately $90 US.

-On your drive to Nyeri, you may ask the driver to stop along the way so you can buy some drinking water or snacks as the ride is 2 – 3 hours long.
-You will be taken to the homestay where you can meet your hosts, or to your chosen hotel.
+On your drive to Nyeri, you may ask the driver to stop along the way so you can buy some drinking water or snacks as the ride is about 3 hours long.
+Upon arrival at the homestay, you will meet your hosts, or proceed to your chosen hotel.
 Enjoy dinner and get settled a bit before going to the orphanage.
-Pastor Francis will have you picked up each day and returned in the evenings for dinner and overnight, unless you opt to stay at the orphanage/school site.

 Days 2 +